-Before tenure, full-time faculty in tenure track titles receive annual appointments, renewable up to six years.
-The criteria upon which decisions to reappoint are based shall include teaching effectiveness, scholarly and professional growth, service to the institution and to the community.
-Judgments on reappointment shall be progressively rigorous.
+Full-time faculty in tenure track titles receive annual appointments, renewable up to six years prior to tenure.
+The criteria upon which decisions to reappoint are based include teaching effectiveness, scholarly and professional growth, and service to the institution and to the community.
+Judgments on reappointment are progressively rigorous.
 In the second and subsequent reappointments, a candidate should be able to demonstrate that s/he has realized some of his/her scholarly potential.
 Similarly, standards of acceptable performance as a teacher should be graduated to reflect the greater expectations of more experienced faculty members.
 Reappointments are reviewed by the EFC and decisions forwarded to the CCNY Review Committee for its action.
 Final determination of reappointment is made by the College President.
-Annual reappointments are made for a full calendar year, with a start date that coincides with the first day of classes in the fall semester (e.g. August 25, 2016 - August 24, 2017).
+Annual reappointments are made for a full calendar year, with start dates that coincide with the first day of fall semester classes based on CUNY's academic calendar (e.g. August 26, 20xx - August 25, 20xx).